 The Greenhouse Effect

-The first half of this description is for 'Clear Skies' conditions that the reader will find covered by many other sources.
-It is a description where there is no cloud - a condition that occurs about one third of the time.
+The first half of following description is for 'Clear Skies' conditions that the reader may find covered differently by other sources.
+It describes a situation where there is no cloud - a condition that occurs about one third of the time.

-The second half looks at the impact of clouds and 'Reaal Skies' conditions.
+The second half looks at the impact of clouds and 'Real Skies' conditions.

 Greenhouse Effect in Clear Skies